The VRUZEND V1.6 kit comes with enough components to build a battery with up to fifty-two (52) 18650 cells.

 We are at work on an upgraded version of the Vruzend kit that can sustain higher current levels, but until then, please remember to plan for enough cells in parallel that you can reduce the current per cell to a reasonable level.
 The added benefit is that you get even more capacity that way!
 And heck, who would turn down more amp-hours?!

-Beginning with the V1.5 update, the caps have been widened very slightly to make the assembly process easier.
+Beginning with the V1.5 and continuing with the current V1.6 update, the caps have been widened very slightly to make the assembly process easier.
 This means that the caps aren’t as extremely tight as they were in previous generations though, and other methods may be useful to ensure strong connections in vibration-heavy environments.
 Learn more here.

 *Note: We have found that some Panasonic 18650 cells are unique in that the positive end of the cell can occasionally measure as narrow as 17.98 mm instead of 18+ mm.
 For these narrow cells, users have found that they fit more snugly in the Vruzend caps when an extra layer of heat shrink or a wrap of electrical tape is added to the positive end of the cell to make it slightly wider.
 Learn more here.